cefitzg/heterothermy/README.md

 ## Computational requirements and computing notes.

-Julia version 1.10.4 was used for this project in the code subdirectory.
+Julia version 1.10.4 was used for this project in the code subdirectory (see juliaup to get 1.10.4 https://github.com/JuliaLang/juliaup).
 A Project.toml file is included for the necessary Julia dependencies in each folder.
 The code was run with the requirements globally installed.
-To activate a local environment using a Project.toml file, include the following code at the top any julia script you want to run:
+To re-run code without globally installing the dependencies, activate a local environment using a Project.toml file, include the following code at the top any julia script you want to run:

 ```julia
 using Pkg;